 The tightrope walk between reassurance and uncertainty from the 1920s onward is revealed in the artists' group "Die Blaue Vier."
 Here the Bauhaus masters Lyonel Feininger, Wassily Kandinsky and Paul Klee meet Alexej Jawlensky.

-“Yellow” is the concluding satyr play in which several of the artists once again come together – sensual, ironic, extreme to the point of grotesqueness, and thus defying all abysses and adversities with the help of art.
+"Yellow" is the concluding satyr play in which some of the artists come together once again - sensually, ironically, going as far as the grotesque and thus defying all abysses and adversities with the help of art.

-The opportunity to unite paintings, drawings and prints of various artists from within our own holdings is one of the great strokes of luck a museum like the Staatsgalerie has to offer.
-Again and again, its valuable treasure – the result of some two hundred years of a passion for collecting on the part of the directors and curators, the sovereigns and ministries supporting them in their endeavours, but also numerous private collectors with their donations and loans – brings new surprises and discoveries to light, raises questions and provides answers.
-Works familiar to our visitors from the permanent exhibition, combined with those from the depots and storage rooms – masterworks not deliberately kept hidden but rarely shown, already for conservatorial reasons or simple reasons of space alone, often presented elsewhere in the world as highly coveted loans, but never here in Stuttgart – offer a new perspective.
+The chance to unite paintings, drawings and prints by various artists from the entire collection is one of the great fortunes that a museum like the Staatsgalerie Stuttgart can offer: Its valuable treasure, which is the result of around 200 years of passionate collecting by directors and conservators, the sovereigns and ministries supporting them in this, and in parallel numerous private collectors with their foundations and loans, always brings surprises or new discoveries to light, raises questions and provides answers.
+What is already known from the permanent presentation is combined with what has never been seen before from the depots and magazines - masterpieces that are not hidden, but rarely come to light for reasons of conservation or simple space alone, already on loan all over the world but never shown here in Stuttgart - offer a new perspective.